Butters Stotch: Role in South Park

 Despite being displaced from both his role as the "fourth friend" and from the eventual return of Kenny, Butters has continued to be a major character in recent seasons and is still a good friend to the group.
-Formerly a social outcast in earlier episodes, he has nevertheless been seen spending considerable amount of time with the other children, and continues to be a frequent source of help to Cartman, while also being the main victim of Cartman's pranks and manipulation: for instance, in the Season 11 episode "Cartman Sucks", Cartman goes on numerous sleepovers with Butters so he can pull pranks on him in his sleep.
+Formerly a social outcast in earlier episodes, he has nevertheless been seen spending considerable amounts of time with the other children, and continues to be a frequent source of help to Cartman, while also being the main victim of Cartman's pranks and manipulation: for instance, in the Season 11 episode "Cartman Sucks", Cartman goes on numerous sleepovers with Butters so he can pull pranks on him in his sleep.
 Though the act is customarily performed by Stan or Kyle, Butters will occasionally reflect on the lessons he has attained during the course of an episode with a brief speech, and will sometimes muster up enough courage to act as the voice of reason when his parents or other adults in town engage in irrational behavior.
 However, in “Awesom-O”, Butters finally gets his revenge on Cartman by showing a videotape of him doing a Britney Spears dance routine to a life-sized cutout of Justin Timberlake to the whole town, humiliating Cartman.
 He is a main character in the new 'Post Covid: the Return of Covid' special, living under the alias 'Victor Chaos'.
 He has fully taken on the Professor Chaos role and makes a living by convincing people to invest in NFTs.
 He was Kenny McCormick's right-hand man, making all of Kenny's money by convincing people to invest in NFTs.
 He was also locked in a psychiatric hospital for his ability to convince people to invest their life savings into NFTs.